-Delegate Assembly 2016 Proposed New Resolutions Approved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included MASSP Caucus Proposal MASS Caucus Proposal (change of designation) Resolution #16-08 - ANB ALLOCATION FOR TECHNOLOGY HARDWARE UPGRADES WHEREAS, every school district in Montana strives to provide a quality education for every student that culminates in college and career readiness; and WHEREAS, every school district in Montana is united in the belief that All students deserve to be successful; and WHEREAS, every school district in Montana is striving to provide 21 st Century learning opportunities and needed skills; and WHEREAS, every school district in Montana is funded through a variety of sources, but primarily by the average number of students in attendance or ANB, and WHEREAS, Timber sales have been used to historically fund technology but that revenue stream has continued to decline and now represents a minute fraction of needed monetary resources to fuel technology; and WHEREAS, schools are having difficulties in funding for technology and funding is not equitable across the state for upgrading, maintaining, and supporting technology hardware in schools; and WHEREAS, a basic allocation per student, similar to (e.g. Data Achievement (MCA 20-9-325)) (?), would bring a constant revenue that school districts could would support refreshing technology hardware on at least a five year cycle (industry standard).
+Delegate Assembly 2016 Proposed New Resolutions As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Resolution #16-08 - ANB ALLOCATION FOR TECHNOLOGY HARDWARE UPGRADES WHEREAS, every school district in Montana strives to provide a quality education for every student that culminates in college and career readiness; and WHEREAS, every school district in Montana is united in the belief that All students deserve to be successful; and WHEREAS, every school district in Montana is striving to provide 21st Century learning opportunities and needed skills; and WHEREAS, every school district in Montana is funded through a variety of sources, but primarily by the average number of students in attendance or ANB, and WHEREAS, Timber sales have been used to historically fund technology but that revenue stream has continued to decline and now represents a minute fraction of needed monetary resources to fuel technology; and WHEREAS, schools are having difficulties in funding for technology and funding is not equitable across the state for upgrading, maintaining, and supporting technology hardware in schools; and WHEREAS, a basic allocation per student, similar to (e.g. Data Achievement (MCA 20-9-325)) (?), would bring a constant revenue that school districts eould would support refreshing technology hardware on at least a five year cycle (industry standard).
 A basic annual allocation of \$50 per student over a five year span would generate \$250; which may not cover the complete cost of hardware for a student, but enough that a district can do more effective and efficient planning (Include this Fiscal Note in Supporting Information); and WHEREAS, it is anticipated that the following costs would be associated with the resolution:

 Cost of funding technology hardware for a five year refresh cycle Per student allocation of \$50 with 144,532 students (as of 2014- \$7,226,600 2015) BE IT RESOLVED, that the Great Falls School District SAM hereby requests that the 2017 Montana Legislature increase the state's funding for technology by appropriating \$7,226,600 million each year for technology hardware.
-BE IT FURTHER RESOLVED, that SAM supports an increase in funding beyond the services already allocated to support schools.
+Designation: Support Submitted by Jon Konen (President of MAEMSP and Principal of Lincoln Elementary) on 4/22/16 for MAEMSP and on behalf of Tammy Lacey (Superintendent of Great Falls Public Schools).
 Comment [KM5]: Suggestions from DA Steering Committee to revise and move some of this to the Supporting Info Comment [KM6]: Clarifying that if approve, this will be a SAM Resolution

-Delegate Assembly 2016 Proposed New Resolutions Approved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Designation: Support Action Support Submitted by Jon Konen (President of MAEMSP and Principal of Lincoln Elementary) on 4/22/16 for MAEMSP and on behalf of Tammy Lacey (Superintendent of Great Falls Public Schools).
-Supporting Information 1.
+Delegate Assembly 2016 Proposed New Resolutions As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Supporting Information 1.
 Name of member school system submitting the resolution.